 Desktop fonts are licensed based on the number of users.
 Within desktop, there are two main font formats our foundries deal in: OT (OpenType), and TT (TrueType).
 Though the technical differences between these two formats once determined compatibility with different systems, they’re now essentially interchangeable.
 TrueType fonts remain the standard for interoperability between PC and Mac platforms, while OpenType fonts are the most readily accepted by print houses and service bureaus in the graphic arts industry.
 The creation of the OpenType format in the late 1990s brought with it greater character capacity and rich substitution features, which gave a single font the ability to include both upper & lowercase and small caps, for example, and allow the typographer to easily highlight a passage and switch between the two.

 The webfonts that FontShop carries are self-hosted, the kind you host on your own webserver*.
-These are usually licensed for a single website, and based on the estimated number of pageviews over a specified period of time.
+They are licensed for use on websites in accordance with the conditions of the CSS@font face declaration.
 The industry standard formats for webfonts are WOFF (Web Open Font Format), and EOT (Embedded OpenType), but some webfonts also come in Web TTF.
 These are marked simply ‘Web’ on the FontShop site.
 The webfonts from FontShop.com are supported by all major browsers, including Firefox 3.5+, IE 5+, Opera 10+, Chrome 4+, Safari 3.1+, iOS Mobile Safari, Android 2.2+ and BlackBerry OS 6.